Codependency

 Changed Behavior Changes Your Life

-First, we get to know ourselves by taking a look at our needs, wants, and desires.
+First, we know ourselves by looking at our needs, wants, and desires.
 Developing a basic understanding of who we are as individuals enables us to take action to nurture these small parts of ourselves through boundaries.
-Healthy boundaries are the firm lines we draw between ourselves and others, demonstrating what we are and what we are not willing to tolerate.
+Healthy boundaries are the firm lines we draw between ourselves and others, demonstrating what we are both willing and unwilling to tolerate.

 Self-care for Codependency